twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 <ol class="bold slightly-spaced-list">
     <li>
       <span class="non-bold">
-        The <a href="https://www.w3.org/TR/CSS21/colors.html#background-properties">CSS 2.1 background spec</a> placed the <code>background-color</code> first in the value list.
+        The <a href="https://www.w3.org/TR/CSS21/colors.html#background-properties">CSS 2.1 background spec</a> placed the <code>&lt;background-color&gt;</code> first in the value list.
       </span>
     </li>
     <li>
       <span class="non-bold">
-        For CSS3, the <code>background-color</code> was moved to the end of the final background layer because it is painted underneath all the other components of this layer (e.g. the background image and all its modifiers).
+        For CSS3, the <code>&lt;background-color&gt;</code> was moved to the end of the final background layer because it is painted underneath all the other components of this layer (e.g. the background image and all its modifiers).
       </span>
     </li>
     <li>
       <span class="non-bold">
-        <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=743392">Authors complained</a> about this change in serialization, as tutorials had codified CSS 2.1 serialization order.
+        <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=743392">Authors complained</a> about this change in serialization, as tutorials had codified the CSS 2.1 serialization order.
       </span>
     </li>
 </ol>

 ### But wait, there's more!

-This 2015 spec revision was not the end of the confusion surrounding `background` serialization — the topic [came back up again](https://github.com/w3c/csswg-drafts/issues/418) in 2016:
+This 2015 spec revision was not the end of the confusion surrounding `background` serialization — the topic [came back up again](https://github.com/w3c/csswg-drafts/issues/418) as an issue in the CSSWG repository in 2016:

 {:refdef: style="text-align: center;"}
 <a href="/assets/img/background_serialization/cssom_define_ser.png">![GitHub issue with the title: cssom define serialization for background shorthand](/assets/img/background_serialization/cssom_define_ser.png)</a>